Retry API

 Reset level checkpoint

-JSL retry_api_reset_level_checkpoint
+JSL retry_api_reset_cp

 Call this to reset the checkpoint in the current level.
 Entering the level again or respawning will load the main sublevel's entrance.
 Note that this won't reflect to SRAM until the game is saved.